-How to turn foods different colors
+What the best way to turn foods different colors?

-Natural coloring made from foods tend to be less vivid than artificial color additives.
-It can be harder to control the color and consistency.
+Keep both flavor and color in mind.
+Natural coloring made from foods tends to be less vivid than artificial color additives, Jeffers notes.
+So it can be harder to control the color and consistency.
 Also, using food-based color can introduce other flavors.
-This can work well if the flavor enhances the food.
+But this can work well if the flavor enhances the food.

 “Remember, the more vivid the color, the more likely it is that the taste is also affected,” she says.
 “It’s a good idea to experiment — and a lot of fun, too.
 You can even have your kids take part as a fun family activity.”